SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 3 Linear Classifiers.md

 f(x) \approx f(x_0) + \nabla f(x_0)^T(x-x_0) + \frac{1}{2}(x-x_0)^T H(x-x_0)
 $$

 The shape of the Hessian matrix is $D \times D$, where $D$ is the number of parameters, which is very expensive to compute.
 So second-order optimization is not widely used in deep learning.

 ## Assignments

 The most challenging part of the assignment is to calculate the gradient of the loss function.

+## **Notice on Usage and Attribution**

+This note is based on the **University of Michigan's publicly available course EECS 498.008 / 598.008** and is intended **solely for personal learning and academic discussion**, with no commercial use.
+- **Nature of the Notes:** These notes include extensive references and citations from course materials to ensure clarity and completeness.
+However, they are presented as personal interpretations and summaries, not as substitutes for the original course content.
+- **Original Course Resources:** Please refer to the official [**University of Michigan website**](https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/) for complete and accurate course materials.
+- **Third-Party Open Access Content:** This note may reference Open Access (OA) papers or resources cited within the course materials.
+These materials are used under their original Open Access licenses (e.g., CC BY, CC BY-SA).
+- **Proper Attribution:** Every referenced OA resource is appropriately cited, including the author, publication title, source link, and license type.
+- **Copyright Notice:** All rights to third-party content remain with their respective authors or publishers.
+- **Content Removal:** If you believe any content infringes on your copyright, please contact me, and I will promptly remove the content in question.